mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ### Guidelines
 - Main Deck contain 20 cards
-- Extra Deck contain 7 or more
+- Extra Deck contain 7 cards
 - No any card in degenerate list
 - No any Coin/Dice based effects
 - Can search or summon from deck
-- Preferably has backrow removal
+- Main Deck has no Ritual/Pendulum
 - Preferably Light/Dark/Wind/Earth
 - Preferably has draw power support
 - Preferably can re-use cards in GY